-Theology and ministry students from across the nation study at Harding School of Theology by combining on-line courses and occasional, brief trips to Memphis.
+Theology and ministry students from across the nation and around the world study at Harding School of Theology by combining on-line courses and occasional, brief trips to Memphis.
 This combination of local and distance learning assures your degree program will be both accessible and academically rigorous.

 After completing most of my undergraduate degree online and feeling that I missed out on a lot socially and academically, I was wary to enter in to an online platform for grad school.
 I am incredibly pleased to find that HST LIVE is immeasurably more than all I could have asked or imagined for in a graduate program!
 Not only do I get to be part of a lively, inclusive, and collaborative classroom environment – I get to do it from the comfort of my own home!
 The atmosphere, functionality, and intimacy that the HST LIVE program offers outshines even physical classroom environments that I have been a part of!
 I am so grateful and excited to be part of this innovative program! – Ellen Radcliff, HST Student